Neural Search 101: A Complete Guide and Step-by-Step Tutorial

 Which model could be used?

 It is ideal to use a model specially trained to determine the closeness of meanings.
 For example, models trained on Semantic Textual Similarity (STS) datasets.
-Current state-of-the-art models could be found on this leaderboard.
+Current state-of-the-art models can be found on this leaderboard.

 However, not only specially trained models can be used.
 If the model is trained on a large enough dataset, its internal features can work as embeddings too.
 So, for instance, you can take any pre-trained on ImageNet model and cut off the last layer from it.
 In the penultimate layer of the neural network, as a rule, the highest-level features are formed, which, however, do not correspond to specific classes.
 The output of this layer can be used as an embedding.